 Unless you count the size of your house at the Yellowstone Club as personally meaningful, there is no difference between making $2.5m-$10m and $50m-$500m.
 Not really.
 You can take care of your family.
 Do what you want in this world.
 Live your life on your own terms.
 Put the kids through college.
 Buy a house.
 Travel the world.
 You don’t need to roll the dice any further and risk losing it all.
+Not logically.

 In the first start-up I joined, we sold for $1b quickly thereafter, and I was worth $12m on paper.
 For a few months.
 And then it all evaporated.
 To $0.
 It took me years to recover.
 Years to get over it.

 So sell.
 Unless — you can see the future.
 In a way others can’t.
 And it says otherwise.

 As a first-time founder, your risks are so high.
 Probably, your bank account is $0 or negative.
 You’ve put years of your life into this.
 You have no back-up plan.

 And then, after years of hard work, and finally dragging this to million of revenue … you get an offer to sell for $10m.
 Or $20m.
 Or $50m.
 Or whatever.

 You have to take it.
 There are less than a hundred of these exits a year, across all of tech.
 And as the price goes up, the buyers get even fewer and farther between.

 Anyone logically would tell you to take it.
 Spock would tell you to take it.